syncfusion-content/ej2-angular-docs/ej2-angular/grid/columns/column-rendering.md

 ## Dynamic column generation

-The Syncfusion<sup style="font-size:70%">&reg;</sup> Grid component allows dynamic generation of columns at runtime based on the provided data.
+The Angular Data Grid component allows dynamic generation of columns at runtime based on the provided data.
 This feature is useful when displaying data with varying columns depending on specific requirements or dynamic data sources.

 ### Using ngFor directive

-To create dynamically generated columns in the Syncfusion<sup style="font-size:70%">&reg;</sup> Grid component using the ngFor directive, first define an array of column objects in the component.ts file.
+To create dynamically generated columns in the Angular Data Grid component using the ngFor directive, first define an array of column objects in the component.ts file.
 Each column object should include a [field](https://ej2.syncfusion.com/angular/documentation/api/grid/column#field) and [headerText](https://ej2.syncfusion.com/angular/documentation/api/grid/column#headertext) property, which will be used to bind the corresponding properties of the `e-column` component.

 Here is an example of dynamically generating columns in the grid using the `*ngFor` directive: